senzing-garage/sz-sdk-go/README.md

 ## Error prefixes

-Errors are in the format `senzing-PPPPnnnn` where:
+Error identifiers are in the format `senzing-PPPPnnnn` where:

 `P` is a prefix used to identify the package.
 `n` is a location within the package.